shiggsy365/AIOStreamsKODI/README.md

 # AIOStreams Kodi Addon

-A powerful Kodi addon for streaming content from AIOStreams with comprehensive Trakt integration, advanced search capabilities, and smart metadata caching.
+A powerful Kodi addon for streaming content from AIOStreams with comprehensive Trakt integration, SQLite database, advanced search capabilities, and smart metadata caching.

 ## Features

 ### Core Features
 - **AIOStreams Integration**: Browse catalogs, search content, and stream from AIOStreams
 - **Trakt Integration**: Full sync with Trakt for watchlists, collections, watch history, and progress tracking
-- **Smart Caching**: Disk-based metadata cache reduces API calls and improves performance
+- **SQLite Database**: Custom database reduces API calls and improves performance
 - **Advanced Search**: Tabbed search interface with separate Movies/TV Shows/All Results views
 - **Metadata, Catalog and Subtitle synchronisation**: Pulls metadata, catalogs and subtitles from AIO manifests
-- **TMDbHelper Compatibility**, TMDbHelper Players are saved in the repo
+- **TMDbHelper Compatibility**, TMDbHelper Players are saved in the repo, I suggest editing after installing to have default option as direct play, and fallback as scrape streams.

 ### Trakt Features
 - **Next Up**: Smart list of next unwatched episodes from your watched shows